ramiroencinas/wap6/README.md

 ## SSL Notes

-- For now only works on systems with openssl installed (like Linux).
+- For now only works on systems where openssl can be installed (like Linux).
-- In the `demo` folder, type `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt` to auto generate `server.crt` and `server.key` files.
+- In the `demo` folder, type:
+  `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt`
+  to auto generate `server.crt` and `server.key` files.
 - Take a look at `/demo/wap-ssl.pl6`
 - Try running `perl6 wap6-ssl.pl6`
 - Run web-client in https://localhost:4433